Devilspsychiccoder/AWS-EKS-Three-tier-Application-Deployment-/README.md

 - Basic knowledge of Docker, and AWS services.
 - An AWS account with necessary permissions.

-📈 **The journey covered everything from setting up tools to deploying a Three-Tier app, ensuring data persistence, and implementing CI/CD pipelines.**
+📈 **The journey covered everything from setting up tools to deploying a Three-Tier app, Which is Highly scalable and Available in EKS.**

 ## Getting Started
 Creating AWS EKS Cluster using EKSCTL